open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-issues.md

    git push
    ```

-**NOTE**: If you feel like you've messed something up with Git commands, check out [Dangit, Git!?!
+**HINT**: If you feel like you've messed something up with Git commands, check out [Dangit, Git!?!
 ](https://dangitgit.com/) for common mistakes and their fixes.

 ### 6.1.
 Commit Message Style Guide